 CITY OF TERRYTOWN

-The City of Terrytown Council met on Thursday, August 2, 2018, at 6:30 PM, for their regular meeting at the Housing Partners of Western Nebraska Community Room, 89A Woodley Park Road in the City of Terrytown.
+The City of Terrytown Council met on Thursday, August 1, 2019, at 6:30 PM, for their regular meeting at the Housing Partners of Western Nebraska Community Room, 89A Woodley Park Road in the City of Terrytown.
 Notice of said meeting was published in the Scottsbluff Star-Herald according to law and council members were notified of said meeting.
-The meeting was called to order at 6:30 PM by Mayor Kent Greenwalt.
-Council Members present were: Tyler Feil, Jerry Green and Marcia Sherlock.
-Absent: Chris Perales.
+The meeting was called to order at 6:30 PM by Mayor Chris Perales.
+Council Members present were: Tyler Feil, Jerry Green, Chris Perales and Marcia Sherlock.
+Absent: Michael Minzey.
 City Clerk Tamera Leeling recorded the proceedings of the meeting.
 The minutes of the previous meeting were dispensed with.

 The Pledge of Allegiance was recited by those in attendance.
-Mayor Greenwalt pointed out the location of the poster for the Open Meetings Act.
+Mayor Perales pointed out the location of the poster for the Open Meetings Act.

 There were no additions, changes, or emergency items added to the agenda.

-Moved by Sherlock and seconded by Green to approve the minutes of the regular meeting of July 5, 2018.
+Moved by Sherlock and seconded by Feil to approve the minutes of the regular meeting of July 11, 2019.
 Aye’s: Feil, Green and Sherlock.
 Nay’s: None.
 Motion approved.

-City Administrator/Treasurer Lonnie Miller reviewed the June 30, 2018 Financial Statements.
+Dana Cole & Company Representative Mike Scow reviewed the June 30, 2019 Financial Statements.
 Financial Statements are available for public inspection at the office of the City Clerk.

-City Administrator/Treasurer Lonnie Miller discussed the renewal of the City’s liability and property insurance with League Association of Risk Management (LARM).
-LARM rates will not increase for the coming year.
-Furthermore, LARM provides discounted rates to cities based on the length of their commitment and cancellation notice.
-Moved by Green and seconded by Feil to adopt the 3 year commitment, with a 180 day notice for a 5% discount.
-The premiums are a total of $19,045.02.
+Dana Cole & Company Representative Mike Scow discussed the renewal of the City’s liability and property insurance with League Association of Risk Management (LARM).
+LARM provides discounted rates to cities based on the length of their commitment and cancellation notice.
+Moved by Sherlock and seconded by Green to adopt the 3 year commitment, with a 180 day notice for a 5% discount.
+The premiums are a total of $20,185.24.
 Aye’s: Feil, Green and Sherlock.
 Nay’s: None.
 Motion approved.
-Moved by Green and seconded by Sherlock to approve Resolution 18-5: League Association of Risk Management 2018-19 Renewal Resolution.
+Moved by Sherlock and seconded by Feil to approve Resolution 19-3: League Association of Risk Management 2019-20 Renewal Resolution.
 Aye’s: Feil, Green and Sherlock.
 Nay’s: None.
 Motion approved.